|Integration of Rocks, Log and Test Data - ILC|

 Duration: 5 days

-Instructor(s): David Murphy, Roberto Peveraro, E. C. Thomas
+Instructor(s): Jeff Hamman, David Murphy, Roberto Peveraro, E. C. Thomas

 Petrophysicists, geologists, geophysicists, engineers, and explorationists involved in all phases of reservoir evaluation in shaly sand provinces.